The FIRST website to track and expose Bad Boosters, Lyme Disease Lies, Mercury Madness, Parvo Prism, Rabies Reactions, and Vaccinosis.

 "Dog Show Crud" hit dogs and exhibitors coincidental to Univ.
 Of Florida development of a canine flu vaccine in 2005?
 How "New Flu" affects you in 2019…

-Before you get or give another flu shot, read this intriguing background on virus-infected dogs and exhibitors coincidental to UN Of Florida development of the canine flu vaccine.
+Before you get or give another flu shot, read this intriguing background on virus-infected dogs and exhibitors coincidental to University Of Florida development of the canine flu vaccine.

 We want your feedback (below) so that staff can compile updated information on the actual occurrence of canine flu in 2019.